DeadClap/tblrp-docs/penal.md

 1. A person who, while operating a vehicle on land, sea, or in air, or while operating a bicycle, willfully flees or otherwise attempts to elude or avoid a pursuing peace officer who communicates visually or audibly their request to pull over or stop is guilty under this code.
 2. This charge does not include the attempt to flee and elude by foot, which is (4)8.
 Resisting a Peace Officer.

-\- Violations of Penal Code (8)29 are a misdemeanor with 60 seconds imprisonment, a $1,000 fine, and impoundment of the vehicle used.
+\- Violations of Penal Code (8)29 are a misdemeanor with 1 Month imprisonment, a $1,000 fine, and impoundment of the vehicle used.

 NOTE: A passenger of a vehicle cannot directly commit this crime.
 However, such a person may be charged as an accessory under (13)05 if the requirements of that section are met.